karolcholewa/blog/_posts/2021-01-10-dynamic-email.md

 categories: AMPScript
 ---

-This post is a case study for building a dynamic email using AMPScript.
+This is a case study for building a dynamic email using AMPScript.
 Working with multilingual marketing teams in EMEA makes content localization a signIFicant factor in planning digital campaigns (time and money).
 In this example I streamline a localization process by using data import and AMPScript functions.
 Not only do I eliminate time spent on building/fixing/testing language versions but also separate content from formatting in the final email.

 ## Business Requirements